South Station (subway): Red Line and Atlantic Avenue Elevated

-A station serving South Station was located on the Atlantic Avenue Elevated.
-Service on the Atlantic Avenue "El" was discontinued on September 20, 1938.
+The Atlantic Avenue Elevated opened on August 22, 1901, with an elevated station over Atlantic Avenue next to South Station.
+The Cambridge Tunnel was extended one stop from Washington to South Station Under on December 3, 1916.
+It was the terminal under a further extension to in 1917.
+The underground station had four staircases and one escalator leading from the surface to the mezzanine, and two exit escalators.
+There was not initially a direct connection between the subway and elevated stations; passengers had to use a paper transfer and go outside to change trains.
+Service on the Atlantic Avenue Elevated was discontinued on September 20, 1938.
 The structure itself was torn down in the spring of 1942.
-Before stairs were added, passengers wishing to change lines from the underground station—itself opened on December 3, 1916—had to use a paper transfer and go outside to change trains.
-The underground station had four staircases and one escalator leading from the surface to the mezzanine, and two exit escalators.

 In 1957, the original fare lobby and the rounded top of the tunnel to the west were removed during construction of the Dewey Square Tunnel.
 The tunnel was rebuilt with a flat ceiling, while the fare lobby was moved to the east closer to the South Station headhouse.
+The Cambridge–Dorchester Line became the Red Line in 1967.
 In the 1970s, an artwork by Sylvana Cenci entitled Wheels in Motion was placed in the station.
 Cenci created the artwork by using explosives to warp a steel plate.
 She had previously been runner-up in a 1971 competition for public art at State station.